zone-eu/zone-mta/README.md

 #### Routing based on recipient domain name

-You also define that all recipients with a specific domain name are routed through a specific domain.
-Use `recipientDomains` option in the Zone config.
+Use `recipientDomains` option in the Zone config to define that all recipients with a specific domain name are routed through this Zone.

 ```javascript
 'sending-zone': {